 1931 - ***

-Wallace Beery get top billing in this protean (for MGM) gangster drama set in gritty downtown Chicago (there's some chilling tracking shots of stockyards).
-Hard to believe Beery was once a huge box office draw, playing burly ruffians opposite Jackie Cooper or Marie Dressler.
-Times sure were different!
-Here he plays a ruffian stockyard worker nicknamed "Slaughterhouse" who leaves that job to become a gangster thug during prohibition, and starts campaigning for mayor on the "pig-sticker" ticket, with the stockyards howling and mooing away behind him.
+Wallace Beery gets top billing in this protean MGM gangster drama set in gritty downtown Chicago (there's some chilling stockyard tracking shots).
+Hard to believe Beery was once a huge box office draw, playing burly ruffians opposite Jackie Cooper or Marie Dressler; he had a certain gruff charm sure, but when he left, he took the hopes of big ugly lugs to make A-list money with him.
+Here he plays a ruffian stockyard worker nicknamed "Slaughterhouse" who leaves off hog killing to become a gangster (prohibition made it a sound career move), eventually running for mayor on the "pig-sticker" ticket, with the stockyards howling and mooing away behind his podium.

 Andre Bazin would approve of this film since it operates on a loose semi-documentary style: lots of interiors packed with extras and activity and a sense of real time via long uninterrupted takes in medium frame.
-Everyone speaking slowly and carefully for the early sound equipment.
-If nothing else, it's an invaluable record of Chicago in the prohibition era: big press rooms, stockyards, nightclubs, bottling plants, breweries, money changing, receipt tallying, shakedowns, political rallies, checks being written, highjacks, and blackmail.
-The cast includes Lewis Stone as the bitter Irish rival (the equivalent of O'Hara in SCARACE), Jean Harlow as a 'hired to hook ya' nightclub hatchecker, and Clark Gable a two-timing no good rat finkwhyIoughtta....
+Everyone speaks slowly and carefully for the early sound equipment.
+If nothing else it makes for an invaluable record of Chicago in the actual prohibition era: press rooms, stockyards, nightclubs, bottling plants, breweries, various ways to stash and distribute (putting bottles inside other things for delivery, etc.) money changing hands, receipt tallying, shakedowns, political rallies, checks being written, highjacking, and blackmail.
+Lewis Stone is his bitter Irish rival, Jean Harlow a sexy nightclub hatcheck girl whose real job is to hook reporters so they glorify the gangsters in the press, and Clark Gable a two-timing no good rat finkwhyIoughtta.... who tips off her latest patsy.

 SMART WOMAN